Khalilbz/gpt-infinite/README.md

 ## Available Missions

 ### 1. Indexed Content Mission:
 * This mission asks for a specific set of requests and returns detailed documentation or a to-do list.
-It can also be used for translating large content by splitting it into multiple requests or similar things.
+It can also be used for creating large content by splitting it into multiple requests, or similar things.

 ### 2. Multi-section Indexed Content Mission:
+* Short Description: Simliar to (Indexed Content) but multiple questions for every section (Ultr Large content)
-* This mission asks for a specific set of requests, and for each request, it will ask for a custom set of sections.
+* Detailed Description: This mission asks for a specific set of requests, and for each request, it will ask for a custom set of sections.
 This can be used to go into detail for a large number of stories, books or any other content by asking for a set number of sections per item.
 * For instance, if you want to create a book of 100 stories, each story with 50 sections, this mission can be used to generate it with just one automation request.

 ### 3. Long Translation: